tinymce/tinymce-docs/developer-guide/install.md

 With the script included, initialize TinyMCE on any element (or elements) in your webpage.

-Since TinyMCE lets you identify replaceable elements via a CSS selector all you need do is pass an object that contains a selector to `tinymce.init()`.
+Since TinyMCE lets you identify replaceable elements via a CSS selector all you need do is pass a configuration object that contains a selector to `tinymce.init()`.

 In this example, let's replace `<textarea id="mytextarea">` with a TinyMCE editor instance by passing the selector `'#mytextarea'` to `tinymce.init()`.